 As we have seen, this root vegetable has a lot of starch and some sugars whereas a bunny, which is a lagomorph, has a digestive system designed to digest high-cellulose foods (high fiber diets with low starches).
 Therefore, you should expect digestive problems including diarrhea, bloating, gas, and so on.

 Why sugars and starches are not healthy is because what “small intestine can’t digest will wind up in the cecum.
 If they arrive in large quantities in the cecum, they encourage the overgrowth of toxin-producing bacteria with consequent illness to the rabbit” states Rabbit.org.

 The high starch is also likely to make your furry critter gain weight and be obese.
 Obesity has many other possible consequences including a reduced lifespan and an inability properly groom.

 Note that there is a huge debate with some sources including Animals.mom.me noting that “limit potatoes and other root vegetables like carrots, beets, and radishes because their sugar and starch content is higher than ideal.”
 Lovebackyard.com also support the idea.

 If you are looking for non-leafy vegetables that rabbits eat, we recommend foods such as carrots, broccoli, squash, zucchinis, celery, bell pepper, cabbage, Brussels sprouts, which must be given only as occasional treats and not replace the recommended rabbit’s diet.

-Bottom line: Rabbits should not eat potatoes, even in small quantities.
+Bottom line: Rabbits should not eat potatoes, even in small quantities as it is potentially harmful and poisonous.
 There are other alternative non-leafy vegetables including flowers you can give to your bunny.

 Can rabbits eat potato skins or peels?